Dental CT Scan

 Modern 3D imaging machines can extend the possibilities of dental diagnosis and treatment further than was thought possible just a short while ago.
-CBCT scanners are now being used for check-ups, diagnosis, dental surgery, the creation of prosthetics, restorative dentistry and orthodontics.
+CBCT scanners are now being used to provide dental CT scans for all types of treatments, including check-ups, diagnosis, dental surgery, the creation of prosthetics, restorative dentistry and orthodontics.

-The Berkeley Clinic in Glasgow is using digitally advanced Sirona Galileos 3D Cone Beam CBCT scanner to provide you with the best cosmetic or restorative dentistry results.
+The Berkeley Clinic in Glasgow is using digitally advanced Sirona Galileos 3D Cone Beam CBCT scanner to take dental CT scans that will help provide you with the best cosmetic or restorative dentistry results.

-The CBCT scanner rotates around the patient's head, taking around 600 clear images.
-These are collected by software programs and reconstructed to give the dentist useful information, allowing for the correct diagnosis and planning of specific treatments and procedures.
+When taking a CAT scan, the CBCT scanner rotates around the patient's head, taking around 600 clear images in just a few seconds.
+These images are collected by software programs and reconstructed into a readable CAT scan to give the dentist useful information, allowing for the correct diagnosis and planning of specific treatments and procedures.

-What are the main advantages of CAT Scan?
+What are the main advantages of a CAT Scan?